Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/1-set-up-environment.md

 	_Adding Python to the PATH_

-1. Create a directory on your hard disk in the location of your choice.
-This will be the *project directory* and will hold all of the files that comprise the Web site.

-1. Open a Command Prompt window (Windows) or a terminal (macOS and Linux) and `cd` to the project directory created in the previous step.

 1. If you are running Windows, execute the following command to install the latest version of `pip`, the Python package manager:

 	```bash